tristanpendergrass/idle-game/README.md

 - [ ] Potential bug: the purchasing of shop upgrades isn't done with an effect.
 And the view isn't set up with one either, so any future buff that e.g. decreases shop prices won't be priced in or applied.

 ### Tech stuff
-- [ ] Refactor Effects to be opaque types.
-I just debugged an issue which came down to forgetting to add the Xp tag to GainXp.
-It's because the constructor for GainXp is being used directly by Activity.elm and that shouldnt' be allowed, it should have to use a helper method that makes sure to get it right.
 - [ ] Load pictures in sprite sheet at init and dont show app until loaded
 - [ ] Refactor success probability so mods can make it go over 100% but only displays capped at 100%
 - [ ] Find a way to unit test performance of tick